 Still.
 I am a person that occasionally shaves my legs.
 When I started my zero waste journey, switching away from plastic razors seemed like a simple, extremely effective way to get started.
 The EPA estimates that 2 billion razors are thrown away each year, so it’s critically important to move away from such an egregious waste area.

-Enter the safety razor.
+Enter shaving with a safety razor.

 Safety razors are a more simple, durable type of razor.
 You can buy them very cheaply online while keeping quality, as it’s pretty hard to mess up stainless steel.
 I bought the Van der Hagen brand from Target (about $15 with five blades included) and have been very happy for over a year.